 Before setting the mouse trap, break the nut into pieces and squash it onto the trap.
 This will ensure the nut will not roll off before the mouse gets to it!

 Hazelnut spread is nutty and chocolaty!
 A fierce combination of scents that will attract mice straight to the trap.

 Like the rest of the options on this page, you only need to add a small amount to the trap to attract mice.

 Ensure that you go for the full-fat version, do not be tempted to go for a reduced-calorie hazelnut spread.

-Similar to the peanut butter, please do not use if anyone in the house has a nut allergy.
+Like peanut butter, please do not use it if anyone in the house has a nut allergy.

 Caramel on its own works perfectly well, but it works even better if it is inside some chocolate.

 Grab yourself some caramel and place it on the mouse trap!